RachelBunder/RachelBunder.github.io/_posts/2018-01-10-Cleaning OSM.md

     alt-text: "Traffic"
 ---

-# Cleaning Open Street Maps
 What is the most common street name in Australia?
 This is what I wondered after seeing a __[Washington Post article](https://www.washingtonpost.com/blogs/govbeat/wp/2015/03/06/these-are-the-most-popular-street-names-in-every-state/)__ on the most common street name in America.
-What really got me is all the plant names - Cedar, Oak, and Aspen etc., and I thought - we don't do that in Australia - do we?
+What really got me is all the plant names - Cedar, Oak, Aspen, etc., and I thought - we don't do that in Australia - do we?

 So I went down a fairly windy road to find out.
 Sure, there are __[articles](https://www.realestate.com.au/news/weird-and-common-australian-street-names/)__ out there that list the common streets in Australia, but where is the fun in that?

 When I started this project the __[Geocoded National Address File (G-NAF)](https://data.gov.au/dataset/geocoded-national-address-file-g-naf)__ wasn't yet available.
-I can't exactly remember what other soures of data I was looked at, but Open Street MAP (OSM) was the easiest to get hold of, so I used that.
+I can't exactly remember what other sources of data I was looked at, but Open Street MAP (OSM) was the easiest to get hold of, so I used that.
 It also had the benefit that if I ever wanted to do this analysis on any other country the data would be available.